Anal cancer

 The anal canal is a tube at the end of the rectum that measures 1 1/2 inches in length (about 4 centimeters).
 Muscles called sphincters surround the anal canal.
 The sphincters relax to allow waste to leave the body.

 Anal cancer is a growth of cells that starts in the anal canal.
-The anal canal is a short tube at the end of rectum.
-Stool passes through the anal canal as it leaves the body.
+The anal canal is a short tube at the end of the rectum.
+Anal cancer may appear like a firm lump or bump, an open sore or ulcer, or a thickened, wartlike area of skin.

 Anal cancer can cause symptoms such as rectal bleeding, blood in the stool and anal pain.
-As it grows, it might cause a growth or lump.
-Sometimes these symptoms might be mistaken for hemorrhoids.
+As it grows, it might cause a growth or lump that constantly bleeds, itches, or hurts.
+These symptoms might be mistaken for hemorrhoids.
+It is important to have a healthcare professional check the area and take a tissue sample, called a biopsy, from any growth to make a diagnosis.

 Symptoms